-Topics must focus on a future or contemporary air power or space power issue, national strategic research topics or from the Air and Space Power endorsed products such as the Air and Space Power website or Air and Space Power - In a Box.
+Topics must focus on a future or contemporary air power or space power issue, national strategic research topics or from the Air and Space Power endorsed products.

 Security Classification

 Submissions are not to contain classified material.
 Official is the maximum level of security protected material that will be accepted.